JakobSteixner/DemoSLEI_Steixner/README.md

 -----------------

-The package has been developed under Ubuntu 16.04 and partially tested under MacOS, though without the link to Autodesk Maya -- I failed to install Maya on my (old) MacBook.
-It *should* work under Windows -- paths are ensured to be OS- specific, etc. -- but without any warranty.
+The package has been developed under Ubuntu 16.04 and partially tested under MacOS, though without the link to Autodesk Maya -- my old MacBook does not meet Maya 2017's system requirements.
+It *should* work under Windows -- paths are ensured to be OS-specific, system calls are all with `shell=False`, etc. -- but without any warranty since I was unable to test it under Windows.

 Installation